-- 3.1.
-In relation to the learning standards outlined in the current curriculum, provide parents with timely, responsive feedback about their child's learning a minimum of five times throughout the school year.
+- 1.1 In relation to the learning standards outlined in the current curriculum, provide parents with timely, responsive feedback about their child's learning a minimum of five times throughout the school year.
 Communication with parents will include: - i.
-A minimum of two written reports or forms of communication based on a collection of student work using Board-approved forms. - ii.
+A minimum of two written reports or forms of communication based on a collection of student work using - a.
+Board-approved forms and/or - b.
+Digital portfolios - ii.
 A minimum of two additional forms of communication.
-This may be in person, electronic, or hard-copy, and may include: - a) Ongoing information of the student's learning and growth over time, and any areas requiring support through digital portfolios or paper-based work samples; - b) Student-led conferences, 3-way conferences, or parentteacher conferences; - c) An interim communication form that reflects the language of the learning standards of the current curriculum. - iii.
-One "Final Report on Student Learning" at the end of the school year that includes: - a.
-A summary of the student's achievement; - Grades K 7: Teachers provide a summary for all required areas of learning; - Grades 8 9: Teachers provide a summary for their specific area of learning; - b.
+This may be in person, electronic, or hard-copy, and may include: - a.
+Student-led conferences, parent-teacher conferences, or 3-way conferences; - Adddional examples of students demonstrating skills, processes and achievement through digital or paperbased work samples; - c.
+Ongoing information of the student's growth over time, and any areas requiring support; - d.
+An interim communication form that aligns with the learning standards of the current curriculum. - iii.
+One final "Report on Student Learning" at the end of the school year that includes: - a.
+A summary of the student's achievement - Grades K 7: Teachers provide a summary for all required areas of learning; - Grades 8 9: Teachers provide a summary for their specific area of learning; - b.
 Clear performance (proficiency) indicators of the student's learning as outlined in subsection 3.3; - c.
-A student self-assessment of the core competencies completed with support and guidance from the teacher when needed or appropriate (Grades K 9); and - d.
-Written indication that the student has been assigned to the next grade. - 3.2.
-Through a combination of formative and summative assessment practices, provide parents with a clear indication of: - i.
+A student self-assessment of the core competencies completed with support and guidance from the teacher when needed or appropriate (Grades K-9); and - d.
+Written indication that the student has been assigned to the next grade. - 1.2 Through a combination of formative and summative assessment practices, provide parents with a clear indication of: - i.
 Where students are in their learning; - ii.
-What they are working toward; - iii.
+What they are working toward;

+- iii.
 Interventions they may require; - iv.
-Ways to further support their learning.

-- 3.3.
-When communicating student learning through forms or reporting applications outlined in subsection 3.1.i, make clear the extent to which a student is meeting age/grade expectations using one or more of the following performance indicators: - i.
+Ways to further support their learning. - 1.3 When communicating student learning through forms or reporting applications outlined in subsection 3.1.i a and b, make clear the extent to which a student is meeting age/grade expectations using one or more of the following performance indicators: - i.
 Written comments (Grades K 7) - ii.
 Performance (proficiency) scales and written comments (Grades K 9) - iii.
-Letter grades and written comments (Grades 4 9) - Upon request, provide parents with letter grades if written comments or performance scales are used as an alternative to letter grades (Grades 4 9). - 3.5.
-If a student moves during the school year, to meet the requirements outlined in 3.1 iii, provide parents with a summary of the student's achievement on the District's Student Transfer Form.
+Letter grades and written comments (Grades 4 9) - 1.4 Upon request, provide parents with letter grades if written comments or performance scales are used as an alternative to letter grades (Grades 4 9). - 1.5 If a student moves during the school year, to meet the requirements outlined in 3.1 iii, provide parents with a summary of the student's achievement on the District's Student Transfer Form.